Invoke MWA Sessions Directly

 ## Establishing an MWA session

-To establish a session, or request to 'connect', with an MWA wallet, use the `transact` method provided by `@solana-mobile/mobile-wallet-adapter-protocol-web3js`.
+To establish a session, or request to 'connect', with an MWA wallet, use the `transact` method from the wrapper that matches your Solana library.

 Calling `transact` dispatches an assocication intent to a locally installed MWA wallet app and prompts the user to approve or reject the connection request.